Important Bar Characteristics

 How much does it cost?

 High quality weightlifting bars are not cheap to purchase.
 However, since it is high quality weightlifting bar it should last a very long time if properly taken care of.
-Think of it like buying a Toyota.
-The initial cost may seem very high, however, with proper maintenance and care it should easily last when the car finally gets in the 100,000 mile range.
-Similarly a weightlifting bar if taken care of will last throughout the years of training and competition.
+Think of it like buying your favorite high quality product, say clothing, that will last a long time.
+The initial cost may seem very high, however, with proper maintenance and care it should easily last a long time.
+Similarly, a weightlifting bar if taken care of will last throughout the years of training and competition.